 If you see an up-and-down "porpoising" of your arrows, you'll need to try raising and lowering your nocking point until the flight is straight, and really all you see is your arrow nock flying straight away from you.

-If the arrows are wagging side-to-side (fishtailing), it's an issue of spine (where the stiffness of your arrow does not match the bow weight or bow design.)
-Fishtailing can be manipulated by trying points of different weights.
+If the arrows are wagging side-to-side (fish tailing), it's an issue of spine (where the stiffness of your arrow does not match the bow weight or bow design).
+Fish tailing can be manipulated by trying points of different weights.
 We offer field points from 70 grains all the way to 250 grains.
 Adjusting point weight is an easy test for figuring out what's wrong with your set-up.
-We even have test kits available with several weight points in one package.
+We even have test kits available with several point weights in one package.
 With a test kit you can shoot your arrows with several different weight points until you find the one that flies best.
-For instance, if your arrow looks like it wants to go straight but always impacts the target to the left of where you're shooting, it's too stiff.
-(For a right-handed archer, opposite for a left-handed archer.)
+For instance, if your arrow looks like it wants to go straight but always impacts the target to the left of where you're shooting, it's too stiff (For a right-handed archer, opposite for a left-handed archer).
 Test this by switching to a heavier point.
 If by increasing the point weight you see your arrows impacting more directly in line with where you're aiming, then your arrows are a bit stiff and needed the extra weight to make them flex more.
 Likewise if your arrows are more or less jumping out of your bow and impacting to the right of where you're aiming, try a lighter point.
 The arrow may be too weak and need to be flexed less to get it to shoot where you're looking.

 Note: Once you find the right combination, record it in a notebook so you can always refer back to it.
 It's a good idea to keep a record of each of your bows and the set-ups and products that work best with it.
 It's recommended that you record each of your batches of arrows as well.
 It's not always easy to remember how you built a particular set.
 Also, this way, if you find a combination that works extremely well, you'll know how to duplicate it.